-All Directors and senior managers of the Manager are obliged under the FMC Act to act in the best interests of the members of the Scheme, and are bound to comply with the relevant (staff or director) conflict of interest policies or codes of conduct.
+All Directors and senior managers of the Manager are obliged under the Financial Markets Conduct Act 2013 to act in the best interests of the members of the Scheme, and are bound to comply with the relevant (staff or director) conflict of interest policies or codes of conduct.

-While the assets of each Fund are currently primarily invested in wholesale funds issued by Kiwi Investment (a related party of the Manager), no related party benefit is provided and the usual principles of prudence, diversification and liquidity are applied to the investment of those wholesale funds.
+While the assets of each Fund are currently primarily invested in wholesale funds issued either by Kiwi Investment and/or Fisher Funds (both associated persons investment schemes issued and managed by either Fisher Funds or Kiwi Investment.
+Fisher Funds and Kiwi Investment are each an associated person of the Manager. of the Manager), no related party benefit is provided and the usual principles of prudence, diversification and liquidity are applied to the investment of those wholesale funds.